INL/clariah-fcs-endpoints/README.md

 Call 'mvn war:war' to create a war file.

-There are though some configurations to change if you want to use it with your own Korp service.
+There are lots configurations to change if you want to use it with your own service.

 ### Running with the aggregator (rekenserver only)